YinJC/uk-tex-faq/FAQ-tocbibind.md

----
-layout: page
-title: Bibliography, index, etc., in TOC
+# Bibliography, index, etc., in TOC
----

 The standard LaTeX classes (and many others) use `\section*` or `\chapter*` for auto-generated parts of the document (the tables of